-- (1) A person who owns, controls or operates a creative arts facility in Regional Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) A person who owns, controls or operates a creative arts facility in Regional Victoria may only operate the facility if: - (a) the number of members of the public permitted in each indoor space or each outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to either: - (i) the number calculated by dividing the total area of the relevant space accessible to members of the public (measured in square metres) by 4; or - (ii) if the creative arts facility has a COVID Check-in Marshal at all entrances to the facility open to members of the public whenever the facility is operational, the density quotient; and

-Note: the persons conducting an activity are not included for the purpose of calculating the limit on the number of members of the public referred to in subclause (2)(a).
+- (1) A person who owns, controls or operates a creative arts facility in the State of Victoria may only operate that facility during the restricted activity period in accordance with these directions. - (2) A person who owns, controls or operates a creative arts facility in the State of Victoria may only operate the facility if: - (a) the number of members of the public permitted in each indoor space or each outdoor space at any one time is limited (with infants under one year of age not counting towards these limits) to the density quotient; and - Note: the persons conducting an activity are not included for the purpose of calculating the limit on the number of members of the public referred to in subclause (2)(a). - (b) the number of members of the public in all indoor spaces combined (whether seated or non-seated) at the facility at any one time is limited to no more than 100 (with infants under one year old not counting towards this limit); and